vinodnerella/corda/docs/source/key-concepts-data-model.rst

 database is a set of immutable rows keyed by (hash:output index).
 Transactions define outputs that append new rows and inputs which consume existing rows.

-To ensure consistency in a global, shared system where not all data may be visible to all participants, we rely heavily on secure hashes like SHA-256 to identify things.
-The ledger is defined as a set of immutable **states**, which are created and destroyed by digitally signed **transactions**.
+The Corda ledger is defined as a set of immutable **states**, which are created and destroyed by digitally signed **transactions**.
 Each transaction points to a set of states that it will consume/destroy, these are called **inputs**, and contains a set of new states that it will create, these are called **outputs**.

-Base characteristics of this model are:

-* Immutable states are consumed and created by transactions
-* Transactions can have multiple inputs and outputs
-* A contract is pure function; contracts do not have storage or the ability to interact with anything.
-Given the same transaction, a contract’s “verify” function always yields exactly the same result.
+Although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
+In cases where a set of transactions stays within a small subgroup of users it is possible to keep the relevant data purely within that group.
+To ensure consistency, we rely heavily on secure hashes like SHA-256 to identify things.

-Corda further enhances this with additional features:
+The Corda model provides the following additional features:

+* There is no global broadcast at any point.
 * States can include arbitrary typed data.
 * Transactions invoke not only input contracts but also the contracts of the outputs.
 * Uses the term “contract” to refer to a bundle of business logic that may handle various different tasks,